 China orders sharp cuts in flights in, out of country to curb coronavirus risk

-"In accordance with the need for epidemic containment, CAAC may issue policy to further reduce the total number of international passenger flights," the regulator said in a statement.
-The move, in conjunction with severe quarantine rules now being imposed on people arriving in the country, is set to slow the flow of inbound travellers to a trickle, the latest step aimed at preventing a resurgence of the coronavirus epidemic that emerged in China in late 2019 and which has killed nearly 3,300 of its citizens to date and more than 21,000 people globally.

 Around 80% of international flights were already being cancelled prior to the announcement, but Chinese airlines had been asked not to cut their international routes until Thursday's order by the CAAC.
-RESTRICTIONS
+China also will temporarily suspend the entry of foreigners with valid Chinese visas and residence permits starting on March 28, the Foreign Ministry said on Thursday.

+The moves, in conjunction with severe quarantine rules now being imposed on people arriving in the country, are set to slow the flow of inbound travellers to a trickle.
+Beijing is keen to prevent a resurgence of the coronavirus epidemic that emerged in the Hubei region's capital Wuhan in late 2019 and has killed nearly 3,300 Chinese citizens to date and more than 21,000 people globally.

 The lockdown of Hubei's capital Wuhan, where the virus first appeared late last year, will be lifted on April 8, a milestone in China's war against the epidemic.
 About 90% of all the imported cases are Chinese passport holders, Vice Foreign Minister Luo Zhaohui told a press conference, adding that 40% of those were overseas Chinese students returning amid rising infections abroad.